WHAT’S IN THIS REVIEW?

 In terms of torrenting illegal files, (which, let’s face it, is what the majority of users want to do) Hotspot Shield Premium is great on the face of it.
 They don’t have a bandwidth cap, and your ISP will have no idea about what you’ve been up to.
 However, the VPN will, and they have access to logs detailing the “Total bandwidth consumed and time connected to our VPN service”.

 If you purely want a provider for torrenting files, we’d look to the likes of PIA or ExpressVPN instead.
+If you’re unsure of which torrenting site to use, check out our list of the best torrenting sites in 2022.

 Censorship is another important aspect to consider when picking a VPN provider.
 How do they deal with being leaned on, and will they work to keep your data safe?